marc9323/tkinter_datalistbox/README.md

+REUSABLE CLASSES - SCROLLBOX AND DATALISTBOX
+<br/><br/>

-ScrollBox -- Tkinter listbox with a Scrollbar
+ScrollBox -- Tkinter Listbox with a Scrollbar
 <br />
-DataListBox -- a Scrollbox capable of loading its own data and linking to another DataListBox (i.e. when a selection is made inside one DataListBox, it triggers loading in another DataListBox.)
+DataListBox -- a ScrollBox capable of loading its own data and linking to another DataListBox (i.e. when a selection is made inside one DataListBox, it triggers loading in another DataListBox.)
 <br />
-Classes are included in the main 'jukebox.py' test script and can be used independently.
+Classes are included at top of main 'jukebox.py' test script.
 <br/>To run:  'python jukebox.py'